TankedThomas/airspace-jekyll/README.md

 # Airspace Jekyll
 ![Airspace](https://demo.themefisher.com/thumbnails/airspace.png "Landing")

-This Jekyll theme is a rebuild of ThemeFisher's free [Airspace Jekyll theme](https://github.com/themefisher/airspace-jekyll), originally ported by [@ndrewtl](https://github.com/ndrewtl).
+This Jekyll theme is a rebuild of Themefisher's free [Airspace Jekyll theme](https://github.com/themefisher/airspace-jekyll), originally ported by [@ndrewtl](https://github.com/ndrewtl).
 It is released under the MIT license, which requires preversation of copyright and license notices.

 Most everything has been updated, but this is very much still a work-in-progress rebuild, particularly for the JavaScript/jQuery.